 The problem is that the compound used in leather tanning (Sodium-dichromate) is carcinogenic.
 It is estimated that at least 50% of chromium is dumped into waterways, causing heavy chemical pollution in the environment and severely affecting plants, animals and humans.

-Just like with processed food, the more components an item has, the higher you’ll want to pop your eyebrow before purchasing.
+Just like with processed food, the more components an item has, the higher you'll want to pop your eyebrows before purchasing.

 The range of materials used for footwear include colors, threads, resins, glues, leather and more.
 Each of these could be environmentally sound, or not.
 The more pieces a shoe has, the more adhesives and thread it will need.
 And it's a slippery slope towards toxic chemicals.

-Plant based materials could mean creating fibres from apples, hemp and cacti, and creating soles from cork, algae or vegetable rope.
+Plant based materials could mean creating fibers from apples, hemp and cacti, and creating soles from cork, algae or vegetable rope.
 Some sustainable shoe companies even make leather substitutes from pineapples.
 Love it!